dragondave/guncon3-linux-pyusb/README.en.md

 pyusb
 libevdev

-#installation
+# Install Prerequisites

 `pip3 install python-uinput pyusb libevdev`

-# Uso
+# Usage

-You have to give permission to read uinput with sudo setfacl -m user:username:rw /dev/uinput where user is the name of the user who will handle the gun
+You have to give permission to read uinput with
+`sudo setfacl -m user:username:rw /dev/uinput`
+where user is the name of the user who will handle the gun

 Permissions to enable reading by usb should include the file